eibens/shill/README.md

 # [shill]

-[shill] is a command-line tool for translating natural language into programming language snippets using OpenAI's codex.
+[shill] is a command-line tool for interacting with OpenAI's API.

 [![License][license-shield]](LICENSE) [![Github
 tag][github-shield]][github]